tuxcomputers/speedttest/README.md

 ### Speed test

 Runs the [Ookla speedtest CLI](https://www.speedtest.net/apps/cli) and records download speed, upload speed, ping latency/jitter, packet loss, server details, and a link to the full result.
 Bandwidth is stored in Mbps (rounded to 2 decimal places).
 The CLI is given a 120-second timeout — if it hangs beyond that the run is abandoned and the next scheduled slot runs cleanly.
+Some fields (`packet_loss`, `result_url`) are optional and stored as NULL when the CLI omits them.

 The speed test runs on every 5-minute clock-aligned mark regardless of connectivity state.
 After the test completes it checks the local outage table — if an outage is open the result is discarded, otherwise it is saved to SQLite.
 Either way the database sync is triggered on completion.